arunbaby0/arunbaby.com/_pages/hireme.md

 3. Details of a coordinating person from the company
 4. An approximate expected timeline(if any)

+A sample project template can be found [here](/assets/docs/ProjectTemplate.docx).

 Please email to <em>**arun** </em> [@]  qboticslabs [dot] com.
 Please mention [Consult] in the email title.

+# Collaboration:
+If you are interested in collaborating for content creation/would like to discuss some ideas email me.
+I would appreciate it if you could give me all the details possible in the email itself.

+Please mention [Collab] in the email title.
+[Click here to see the contact details.]({{ site.baseurl }}{% link  _pages/contact.md %}#email-id)

 # Project Guidance/assistance: